-If the payment in full or satisfactory arrangements are not made two weeks before the first day of class each semester, the registration for that semester will be cancelled and the student will not be allowed to attend classes.
-In order to be reenrolled and reregistered, the student will be required to pay a late registration fee of \$50 in cash before registering.
+If the payments in full or satisfactory arrangements are not made two weeks before the first day of class each semester, the registration for that semester will be cancelled and the student will not be allowed to attend classes.
 Students whose accounts are two payments late will be cancelled from the Monthly Payment Option plan and the full unpaid amount will immediately become due and payable.
-All students who fall into this category and those students who have been classified as bad debts or have been turned over to a collection agency will not be eligible for consideration of any other alternative financial arrangements.